annemorris/Data-Guide-1/02-air.md

 ### Facility locations {#fac-coords}
 The most recent compilation of coordinates for facilities with an air permit was performed for the 2017 emission inventory.
 This data is available in the `INV_SOURCES` table found in the _RAPIDS_ schema of MPCA's _DELTA_ database.

-This data can also be accessed from the `WH_TEMPO` schema by querying the ??? table for the air facility locaiton.
+These data can also be accessed from the `WH_TEMPO` schema by querying the "AI_METADATA" table.

 ### Facility emissions